Gfatouras/Movie-Database-Analysis/README.md

   - [Top Actors](top-actors)
 - [Conclusions](conclusions)
 - [Recommendations](recommendations)

-### Project Description

-In this project, we explore and analyze data from several movie databases to uncover insights about the movie industry.
-We focus on key metrics and questions, such as:

-- Which movies have the highest return on investment (ROI)?
-- How do movie ratings vary across different genres?
-- Who are the top directors, writers, and actors based on the highest rated genres?

 ### Our analysis is divided into several sections, each targeting a specific aspect of the data.
 ### Data Sources